Fine compactified Jacobians of reduced curves: Fine Compactified Jacobians

 Since, for $\un q$ general, $J_X(\un q)$ is an open subset of $\bJbar_X$, the above Theorem \ref{T:prop-J-planar} immediately yields the following properties for fine compactified Jacobians of curves with locally planar singularities.

 \begin{cor} Let $X$ be a connected curve with locally planar singularities and $\un q$ a general polarization on $X$.
-Then \begin{enumerate}[(i)] \item $\ov{J}_X(\un q)$ is a reduced scheme with locally complete intersection singularities. \item $J_X(\un q)$ is dense in $\ov{J}_X(\un q)$.
+Then \begin{enumerate}[(i)] \item $\ov{J}_X(\un q)$ is a reduced scheme with locally complete intersection singularities and embedded dimension at most $2p_a(X)$ at every point. \item $J_X(\un q)$ is dense in $\ov{J}_X(\un q)$.
 In particular, $\ov{J}_X(\un q)$ has pure dimension equal to the arithmetic genus $p_a(X)$ of $X$. \item $J_X(\un q)$ is the smooth locus of $\ov{J}_X(\un q)$. \end{enumerate} \end{cor}

 Later, we will prove that $\ov{J}_X(\un q)$ is connected (see Corollary \ref{C:connect}) and we will give a formula for the number of its irreducible components in terms solely of the combinatorics of the curve $X$ (see Corollary \ref{C:irre-comp}).